 6. Experiment With Face Masks: Exfoliation and following up with a mask at night is key to great, oil-free skin.
 Make sure you are exfoliating once or twice a week and if that isn’t enough for you, try a peel with glycolic acid to get the job done.

-7. Pull Back On Creams: Don’t go so heavy on night cream try and switch to a light lotion that your skin will absorb instead.
-Even try out a nice hydrating serum to illuminate your skin without shine.
+7. Pull Back On Creams: Don’t go so heavy on night cream each night.
+Instead, try and switch to a light lotion that your skin will absorb.
+You can also try out a nice hydrating serum to illuminate your skin without shine.

 Image via Gilaxia/Getty Images